BLACK BOYS DANCE TOO

 Elijah began his professional career as an artist at the age of eight, under the direction of Robert Townsend on the Black Family Channel.
 Mr.Avraham later studied ballet and musical theater at world renowned institutions such as Interlochen Center for the Arts, Alonzo King’s Lines Ballet, EMIA, University of the Arts and Philadanco!
 However, Elijah did not begin to reach his maximum potential as an artist until he was adopted and molded by Tony-Award winning choreographer and director, George Faison.

-As a visionary, In 2010, Elijah Avraham founded "The Maharva Project", a theatre company which produced theatrical works for prestigious organizations including the United Nations General Assembly, Celebration of Black Writing Festival, NAACP, Barre Boys, and University of the Arts.
-Elijah later went on to join the theatre and dance faculty of Harlem School of the Arts in 2012, where he founded Black Boys Dance Too, a platform to promote men of color in dance, which received the Harlem Arts Festival Young Patron Award 2015 and 2016.
+As a visionary, In 2010, Elijah Avraham founded "The Maharva Project", a theatre company which produced theatrical works for prestigious organizations including the United Nations General Assembly, Celebration of Black Writing Festival, NAACP, Brian Mengini's Barre Boys, Philadelphia's Arts Sanctuary and University of the Arts.
+Elijah later went on to join the theatre and dance faculty of Harlem School of the Arts under the artistic direction of Aubrey Lynch where he was the assistant choreographer for Disney's Inaugural production of Lion King Jr. In 2013 He was promoted to Studio Operations Manager at Harlem School of the Arts, developing a dance curriculum for young men which inspired the culmination of Black Boys Dance Too, in 2014, a dance production company created to promote men of color in dance, which received the Harlem Arts Festival Young Patron Award 2015 and 2016.

 GOD LOVES US!